ember-learn/ember-blog/source/2021-10-23-the-ember-times-issue-166.md

-New RFC to Deprecate transition methods of Controller and Route ✍️, learn what's new in the Ember 3.22 release 🎉 read the blog post on React component patterns in Ember ⚛️, Glimmer VM Tracking Video 📹,
+New RFC to Deprecate transition methods of Controller and Route ✍️, learn what's new in the Ember 3.22 release 🎉 read the blog post on React component patterns in Ember ⚛️, Glimmer VM tracking video 📹,
-RFC: Deprecate tryInvoke Enters Final Comment Period 📜, EmberMap Octane Conversion Video 📼, and last, but not least, built with Ember: Emojible 🥳!
+RFC: Deprecate tryInvoke enters Final Comment Period 📜, EmberMap Octane conversion video 📼, and last, but not least, built with Ember: Emojible 🥳!

 READMORE